OceanParcels/near_surface_microplastic/README.md

 We used OceanParcels version 2.0 for the 3D simulation.
 See: Delandmeter, P. & van Sebille, E. The Parcels v2.0 Lagrangian framework: new field interpolation schemes.
 Geosci.
 Model Dev.
 Discuss.
 1–24 (2019).

+# Particle Initial Coordinates
+See InitialCoordinates/CreateGrid.py for creating a uniform 2D initial grid of particles.

 # Simulation
 For all but 3D simulation: Use Simulations/AdvectParticles.py For 3D siulation: AdvectParticles_3D.py